Not everyone needs a painful, drawn-out divorce.

 - 100% Court Approval Guarantee

-DivorceWriter.com accepts alternate payment forms like Visa, MasterCard, and American express.
+DivorceWriter.com accepts credit cards like Visa, MasterCard, Discover and American express, and also accepts debit cards.
 They also offer a 100% money-back guarantee in case your documents aren’t accepted by the court for any reason.

 Still, nothing is perfect, and this includes DivorceWriter.com.
 Here are some of the advantages and disadvantages of using this service and filing for divorce on your own: